mrlooi/latex2json/README.md

 And many more across math, physics, and computer science.

+You may view some of the JSON outputs in [arxiv latex2json samples](https://drive.google.com/drive/u/5/folders/1lZTWIq5q_vjMs5GUScuvdDjnktpXRajV)

 ## Limitations

 - Does not currently support specialized LaTeX drawing commands and environments (e.g., `\draw`, TikZ diagrams, Chess commands et).
 Treats them as unknown command tokens i.e. type: "command"